ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 ---

-# This shader incorporates code from the [Photon](https://modrinth.com/shader/photon-shader) shader, specifically for the star effects and foliage wind animations.
+# This shader incorporates code from the [Photon](https://modrinth.com/shader/photon-shader) shader, specifically for the star effects, aurora and foliage wind animations.
 The original Photon license details are included within the shader file.

 # Installation